MattCheely/requirejs-maven-plugin/README.md

 ## Thanks

-requirejs-maven-plugin is available on github because my employer, lulu.com, is great about letting me share the work I do for them.
+requirejs-maven-plugin is available on github because my previous employer, lulu.com, was great about letting me share the work I do for them.

 This project is originally based on Jacob Hansson's brew plugin at: